-Alabama Historical Radio Society (AHRS) was founded in 1989 as a non-profit organization by Don Kresge, a retired General Electric Company engineer and a resident of Birmingham.
-The society was formed to provide an opportunity for people of all ages to join together and pursue their interest in vintage broadcast radio,vintage radio equipment and broadcasting.
+Alabama Historical Radio Society (AHRS) was founded in 1989 as a non-profit organization by Don Kresge, a retired General Electric Company engineer, who worked with Edwin Armstrong and was a resident of Birmingham.
+The society was formed to provide an opportunity for people of all ages to join together and pursue their interest in vintage broadcast radio, vintage radio equipment and broadcasting.
 Whether a person enjoys listening to music, old radio broadcasts, or actually restoring old radios, the society has a place for them.

 The Society maintains a museum of historic radio equipment and memorabilia, known as the Don Kresge Memorial Radio Museum, in the lobby of the Alabama Power Building at 600 18th Street North in downtown Birmingham, where visitors can view restored vintage radio and related equipment.
 The exhibit includes one of only two known surviving copies of the “Superflex” radio.
 The Society also owns the second copy.
 The Superflex is a broadcast radio receiver, manufactured in 1927 by the Radio Products Corporation, a company headquartered in north Birmingham.

 The Society has a monthly business meeting at their facility at 1801 Reverend Abraham Woods Jr Boulevard in downtown Birmingham, near the Alabama Power building.
 Their meeting space houses a large library of reference material including books on various radio related topics, an archive of documents, oral histories, photographs, technical manuals on vintage radios, a complete radio restoration shop, a functional 1960 vintage DJ (disk jockey) booth and other memorabilia relating to Birmingham broadcast radio stations and radio personalities.